-This review is of Colorado Jewel, a standalone by Cate Brandt.
-(Zebra Heartfire, April 1989).
+This review is of Colorado Jewel, a standalone Zebra Heartfire by Cate Brandt, published in April 1989.

 The Plot